JuliaGPU/GemmKernels.jl/README.md

 ## Project Status

-At the moment, the package only contains GEMM kernels for CUDA-enabled NVIDIA GPUs and target Tensor Cores exclusively.
+At the moment, the package only contains GEMM kernels for CUDA-enabled NVIDIA GPUs and targets Tensor Cores exclusively.

 It contains the necessary components for mixed-precision GEMMs using WMMA, GEMMs exploiting operation fusion with elementwise operations or bias vectors, diagonal matrices, and matrices of complex/dual numbers.